Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

 --update Upsert file in Area/Admin/Views/_viewStart.cshtml --update the product class with addition of more items to the class, but found out that those items are not required.
 I deleted those items.

+20211203
+1300
+--implement on webpage
+--click category, error: DataTables warning: table id=tblData - Ajax error.
+For more information about this error, please see http://datatables.net/tn/7
+--tried to debug the error, checked the error document, but still no clue

+2021-12-6
+1422
+--clone to local computer from github
+--